 She shrugged as the barge left the shore.
-“The crews know what they’re doing, and haven’t given me or the foremen any grief about getting stuff done.
+“The crews know what they’re doing, and haven’t given me or the other supervisors any grief about getting stuff done.
 Especially not since I took care of Dolan that first day.”

 Ah, yes, Tom Dolan.
 Asshole Extraordinaire.
 He’d been a thorn in my side since I reported to the Rock Island district office six years ago.
-Also gifted heavy equipment operator like Beth, he wasted that well-earned reputation by being the most disagreeable person possible.
-He never started a job without bitching about it for ten minutes first, bitching about it the whole time doing it, or bitching about it to his buddies at the bar later.
+A gifted heavy equipment operator like Beth, he wasted that well-earned reputation by being the most disagreeable person possible.
+He never started a job without bitching about it for ten minutes, then bitching about it the whole time doing it, or bitching about it to his buddies at the bar later.
 Usually it was a combination of all three.